by Deepak Madan | Sep 6, 2025 | Scrip Transfer

 ✅ Exporter Transferred Scrips But No Payment Received?
 Call ICEGATE

-RODTEP and ROSCTL scheme scrips are powerful tools for cost saving and liquidity management — but only if handled with care.
+RODTEP scheme and ROSCTL scheme scrips are powerful tools for cost saving and liquidity management — but only if handled with care.
 Exporters and importers must follow best practices to avoid delays, ensure compliance with DGFT and CBIC regulations, and maximize returns.

 To trade securely and instantly, visit 👉 https://ibrlive.com/buy-sell-rodtep-rosctl